dvogt/aws-kube-sandbox/README.md

   * To deploy software packages and add configuration files to the images.
 * **IPv6:**
   * Get expereince with IPV6
-  * A NAT Gateway for IPv4 is included but has been commented out.
-This can be found in:
-       * aws-kube-tf-kuberentes/modules/network/nat.tf
-  * To avoid building and paying for a NAT Gateyway
-  * Added security to make sure that only my host can connect directly to the bastion host.

 # Prerequsites and versions